 A dog in heat can be a challenge to keep calm and comfortable.
 One way to help manage this time is to keep your dog in her crate if she is crate trained.
 This will give her a safe space to relax away from any potential mates.

 It is important to make sure the crate is large enough for your dog to stand up and turn around in, as she may be spending extended periods of time inside.
 The crate should also be placed in a quiet, low-traffic area of the house.

 You will need to let your dog out frequently to relieve herself, and she may also need additional potty breaks if she is feeling anxious.
 With some patience and care, you can help your dog get through her heat cycle safely and comfortably.

-A crate is a great way to prevent a messy dog in heat from running amuck in the home while you are out.
-Limit her crate time to only while you are out, as keeping her crated for the entire duration of her heat period is cruel.
+A crate is a great way to prevent a messy dog in heat from running around in the home while you are out.
+Limit her crate time to only while you are gone, though, as keeping her crated for the entire duration of her heat period is cruel.

-Otherwise keep her to rooms with floors that can be easily cleaned such as tiles, vinyl or laminate floors.
+Otherwise, keep her in rooms with floors that can be easily cleaned, such as tile, vinyl, or laminate floors.

 5. Clean Her Space Often